 Throughout Peru, we work together with local people, paying them a fair price, and putting money into the local economy.
 On this trip we use local Peruvian teachers and stay with local families, providing a direct input into the economy.
 On our Inca Trail trek we buy fresh local produce.
 In preference we choose local over imported goods, encouraging the use of Andean products in our cooking.
 We minimize waste by using products with minimum packaging, leaving no litter and keeping all water sources clean, leaving camp-sites cleaner than we find them.
 Rubbish is carried out.

 We are involved in the ongoing training of our trek staff.
 All our porters on the Inca Trail carry a maximum 20kg load, and are provided with tents and food.
 We pay and treat our staff fairly.
 We support the Tourism Concern Porters Policy.
 We support Ninos childrens health care project in Cusco.
 We are happy to distribute your donations of much needed warm clothes and shoes to Peruvian children through this organization - please contact us for details of how you can help.

-The volunteer work we offer is in a newly established community project in the marginalised neighbourhood of Humano Hermanos Ayar, on the outskirts of Cusco.
-You will assist the volunteer social workers and teachers in various projects to provide much needed social and educational support to the children and families in this poor urban area.
-The long term aim of this project is to support chidren and families so the children can actually go to school and stay in the education system for as long as possible giving them employment opportunities in the future and keeping them away from the dangers they face if they end up working on the streets.
+We support a community project, called Huchuy Yachaq, in the marginalised neighbourhood of Hermano Ayar, on the outskirts of Cusco by paying for a teacher at the project, and making appropriate donations when required.
+The long term aim of this project is to support children and families so the children can actually go to school and stay in the education system for as long as possible giving them employment opportunities in the future and keeping them away from the dangers they face if they end up working on the streets.